-What are Microsoft Security defaults in Azure AD?
+What are Microsoft Security Defaults in Azure AD?

 Enabling security defaults also changes how you, as an admin, and your users log in to Office 365 services: